Nesco Baby Back Ribs fall off the bone, and have smoky, tangy flavor. No outdoor grill? These ribs are your answer.

 Nesco to the Rescue

 My Nesco oven has saved me for so many years.
-When the real oven went out, the Nesco was a ready.
+When the real oven went out, the Nesco was ready.
 Thanksgiving and Christmas just don’t happen without the Nesco.
 Meatloaf?
 It has to be done in the Nesco to keep it as moist as possible without falling apart.
 Barbecue?
-Would the Nesco be able to do it?
+Would Nesco be able to do it?
 Yes!

-- 1 package Baby back Pork Ribs
+- 2 pounds Baby back Pork Ribs

 - 1 teaspoon Garlic powder